brianhcruz/brianhcruz.github.io/covid_mapping/index.md

 ## How Did the COVID-19 Pandemic Impact Green Spaces in Maryland?
 ---
 <p>This analysis aimed to answer two principal questions: (1) how has park visitation changed in relation to the COVID-19 pandemic and its associated shutdowns, and (2) what are the relationships between park visitation and regional trends in COVID-19 cases?
-We approached these questions using data from a the Maryland State Parks Office, the Maryland Open Data Portal, and the Maryland State COVID-19 data portal.<p>
+I approached these questions using data from a the Maryland State Parks Office, the Maryland Open Data Portal, and the Maryland State COVID-19 data portal.<p>